Emmanuel-Ankoh/Emmanuel-Ankoh.github.io/README.md

 - Skills: Simple text input.
 One per line using either of these:
 	- Name:Level (0–100), e.g., JavaScript:90
 	- Name (Level%), e.g., CSS (70%)
+- Skill Categories: Group skills by theme.
+Use the UI to add categories (each with multiline skills); data is stored in structured JSON for flexible rendering.
 - Testimonials: One per line (`Name | Role | Quote | Avatar URL | Link`).
 Avatar/Link are optional.
 - Notes/Blog feed: One per line (`Title | URL | Summary | Date`).
 URL/Date optional; summary is used for the card copy.